-This transaction demonstrates the strength of Norton Rose Fulbright’s Islamic finance and debt capital markets capabilities and follows the firm’s work with The Kingdom of Bahrain on its $1 billion eurobond and $1 billion sukuk issuances, which closed on October 12, 2016.
+This transaction demonstrates the strength of Norton Rose Fulbright’s Islamic finance and debt capital markets capabilities and follows the firm’s work with The Kingdom of Bahrain on its US$1bn Eurobond and $1bn Sukuk issuances, which closed on October 12, 2016.

-It also follows a number of sovereign bond issuances Norton Rose Fulbright’s global capital markets practice has advised on, including the Republic of Angola’s US$1.5 billion debut bond issue, the largest inaugural issuance by a non-investment grade sub-Saharan African sovereign to date, as well as the sovereign issuances by the Hong Kong Special Administrative Region, the world’s first US$ denominated sukuk originated by an AAA-rated government, Her Majesty in Right of Canada and the Republic of Indonesia.
+It also follows a number of sovereign bond issuances Norton Rose Fulbright’s global capital markets practice has advised on, including the Republic of Angola’s US$1.5bn debut bond issue, the largest inaugural issuance by a non-investment grade sub-Saharan African sovereign to date, as well as the sovereign issuances by the Hong Kong Special Administrative Region, the world’s first US-denominated Sukuk originated by an AAA-rated government, Her Majesty in Right of Canada and the Republic of Indonesia.

 For further information please contact:

 Meeta Vadher, Senior PR Manager

 Tel: +44 (0)20 7444 3097; Mob: +44 (0)7595 886 276